Lynn M. Martire

 University Park PA 16802

 My research focuses on family relationships and chronic illness.
-I am interested in the effects of interactions with an adult child or spouse on older patients’ health and well-being, as well as the effects of patient health on the family member.
+I am interested in the effects of close relationships on health and well-being in midlife and older adulthood, as well as the effects of illness on adults’ close relationships.
+I use a range of research methods including in-person interviews, experiments in the lab, and experience sampling as couples go about their daily lives.
 In this work I often apply social cognitive models to better understand mechanisms linking relationships and health.
 Findings from these studies are used to inform the development of dyadic (patient and close family member) interventions for chronic illness.
-Much of this research has been conducted with colleagues in Penn State’s Center for Healthy Aging and Department of Biobehavioral Health (J. Mogle, J. Graham-Engeland); the University of Pittsburgh (R. Schulz), Duke University (F. Keefe), and Kent State University (M. Stephens).
-This work has been supported by the National Institute on Aging, the National Institute of Mental Health, the National Heart, Lung and Blood Institute, and Penn State’s Social Science Research Institute.
+This work has been supported by the National Institute on Aging; the National Institute of Mental Health; the National Heart, Lung and Blood Institute; and Penn State’s Social Science Research Institute.

 Influence of Close Relationships on Health Behaviors and Illness Management